natowb/kite/README.md

-A simple image viewer for linux. name based off word "kite" and "Te Matakite" which mean "see" and "vision" respectively in Maori.
+A simple image viewer for linux. name based off word "kite" and "Te matakite" which mean "see" and "vision" respectively in Maori.